-- Policies have the objective of an improvement in air quality and require that development does not exacerbate a recorded air pollution problem identified in the Local Air Quality Strategies.
-The Finalised Aberdeen City Local Plan states that the problems associated with the Air Quality Management Area (Nitrogen Dioxide) Order made in 2001, (which is outside the study area), could be potentially reduced by the implementation of the AWPR by removing much of the through traffic from the area affected. - 34.4.32 Across the wider area the impacts of the proposed scheme would range from Moderate adverse to Substantial beneficial and most of the adverse effects would be close to the proposed scheme where relatively few people live.
-Beneficial air quality impacts are expected across much of the city, including the Air Quality Management Area, and also near to roads outwith the city that would be relieved by the proposed scheme.

-- An increased number of people would benefit from improved air quality than would suffer worsened air quality.
-Even where air quality is worsened, it would remain very good by national standards. - 34.4.34 No conflict with air quality planning policies is, therefore, envisaged.
+- 34.4.34 Policies have the objective of an improvement in air quality and require that development does not exacerbate a recorded air pollution problem identified in the Local Air Quality Strategies.
+The Finalised Aberdeen City Local Plan states that the problems associated with the Air Quality Management Area (Nitrogen Dioxide) Order made in 2001, (which is outside the study area), could be potentially reduced by the implementation of the AWPR by removing much of the through traffic from the area affected. - 34.4.35 Within 500m of the proposed scheme the impacts would range from Moderate adverse to Substantial beneficial and most of the adverse effects would be caused by exhaust emissions from vehicles using the new road.
+Beneficial air quality impacts would be due to reduced traffic on existing roads.
+Most locations within 500m of the proposed scheme would experience adverse impacts, but air quality will remain very good with or without the proposed scheme.
+The assessment undertaken (See Chapter 29) has not identified any requirement for additional mitigation other than those measures already incorporated into the scheme design. - 34.4.36 No conflict with air quality planning policies is, therefore, envisaged.